• Instagram

 FAQs

-How long does pita bread last?
+How long does pita bread dough last?

 You can leave the dough in the refrigerator and bake it up to 2 days later.
 After baking, you can enjoy the pita bread for up to 3 days, but longer (up to 1 week) if you store it in the refrigerator.